jdpetticrew/Gaussian-Histogram-Fitter/README.txt

 1) To bin any dataset into a 1d histogram with a user specified bin width.
 COMPLETE v0.1.0
 2) To fit the histogram to a gaussian distribution.
 COMPLETE v0.2.0
 3) To extract the FWHM from the gaussian fit.
+COMPLETE v0.3.0

 This project will be written in C++.